Acupuncture +

 Gua Sha

-Gua sha is a technique that involves scraping the skin with a massage tool in order to improve circulation, break up scar tissue, lessen pain and muscular tension, resolve acute and chronic coughs, and ease stress.
+Gua sha is an ancient healing technique originating in East Asia that involves gently scraping the skin with a smooth-edged tool.
+This practice aims to improve circulation, break up scar tissue and connective tissue adhesions, and alleviate pain and muscular tension.

 E-Stim